 IMU UDP Packets are 48 Bytes long and by default are sent to Port 7503 at 100 Hz.
-Values are little endian.
+Data is organized in little endian format.

 Note: IMU data format is the same regardless of the lidar data profile selected by the user.